Megleno-Romanians: Romania

 Situated in a hilly landscape 55 km from the city of Tulcea and 25 km from Măcin, the village of Cerna had at the time of the 2002 Romanian census a population of 2,427, and together with three smaller villages the population of the entire commune was 4,227.
 Estimates of the number of Megleno-Romanians in this village vary from 1,200 to 2,000.
-In this locality, Megleno-Romanians settled according to the villages they originate from in Moglena: lumnicianii, those from Lumniţa in the South-East, lunzaneţii, those from Lugunţa in the North, usineţii, those from Ossiani in the Center, North and North-East, cupineţii, those from Cupa in the West, while Romanians and Bulgarians that lived in the village before them are concentrated in the Western part of the village.
-Aromanians became adjusted to Romanian society because of the linguistic similarities between 2 languages, as well as the Latin identity of Aromanians.
+In this locality, Megleno-Romanians settled according to the villages they originate from in Moglena: lumnicianii, those from Lumnița in the South-East, lunzaneții, those from Lugunța in the North, usineții, those from Oșani in the Center, North and North-East, cupineții, those from Cupa in the West, while Romanians and Bulgarians that lived in the village before them are concentrated in the Western part of the village.

 Megleno-Romanians in that village preserved their Megleno-Romanian language very well. c.
 1,200 people speak the language today.

 However, their small overall number meant that after 1950 mixed marriages with Romanians became more frequent, unlike the Aromanians who by the nature of their traditional occupations have developed a special psychology, gaining importance in Romanian society and preserving the identity of their people (very few mixed marriages with Romanians occur).
 However, due to the hardships this small community has endured, Megleno-Romanians in Romania remain very united, with a very acute sense of nation.
-During their weddings, they use the Romanian tricolor as a furgliţa (wedding flag), and very rarely the traditional white-red colors.
+During their weddings, they use the Romanian tricolor as a furglița (wedding flag), and very rarely the traditional white-red colors.
 This illustrates the fact that despite their distinct (albeit also Eastern Romance) language, Megleno-Romanians in Romania identify themselves as Romanians.
 According to one observer, they consider themselves "more Romanian than the Romanians".

 Very small numbers of Megleno-Romanians also live in the communes of Variaș and Biled, and in the city of Jimbolia in Timiș County, in the historic region of Banat in Romania.

 In Romania, in 2021, the Balkan Romanianness Day was established as a holiday meant for all the allegedly ethnic Romanian subgroups living south of the Danube.
 This includes the Megleno-Romanians as well as the Aromanians and the Istro-Romanians.
-It commemorates the establishment of the Ullah Millet in 1905 and is officially celebrated every 10 May.
+It commemorates the establishment of the Ullah millet in 1905 and is officially celebrated every 10 May.